vekatze/neut/book/src/basis.md

 <div class="info-block">

 Since every type is translated into a pointer to a function, a type is an immediate value.
-Thus, `tau` is compiled into `base.#.imm`.
+Thus, `type` is compiled into `base.#.imm`.

 </div>